188.8.131.52 Notional assessments

 - if an application for variation was lodged, then on the day which it is varied, or is refused to be varied.

 It is only once the provisional notional assessment becomes a notional assessment that it is used to calculate the FTB Part A entitlement.

 A subsequent provisional notional assessment will be made where:

 - the child support agreement (184.108.40.206) remains in force and it is 3 years since the notional assessment was last calculated

 - the child support payable under the child support agreement (binding or limited) changes by more than 15%, or

 - there is a limited agreement, and either party has requested a new provisional notional assessment.

-Act reference: Child Support (Assessment) Act 1989 Part 7A Notional assessments
+Act reference: CSA Act Part 7A Notional assessments

 Treatment of child support arrears